How to protect your furry friend from the cold this winter?

 Dermakun Balm

-Dry air and cold can dry out your furry friend’s skin, ears, and paw pads 🐾.
+Dry air and cold can dry out your furry friend’s skin, ears, and paw pads.
 This natural balm hydrates, repairs, and protects those sensitive areas, keeping them soft and healthy.
-A must-have in your winter kit!
+Pay special attention to their paw pads: salt and antifreeze products can irritate them and even be toxic if licked.

 Make winter a beautiful experience for your dog